sian-wusidi/largescaleuavdataset/README.md

 6-DOF parameters are attached, including coordinates (ETRS UTM coordinates + DHHN92 absolute height above sea level), pan and tilt.
 No rolling was considered for simulation.

-_The full dataset can be downloaded here https://syncandshare.lrz.de/getlink/fiFaHYrhe9EW77DYpQzG5oJo/ for the mentioned three scenarios.
+_The full dataset can be downloaded here https://syncandshare.lrz.de/getlink/fiFaHYrhe9EW77DYpQzG5oJo/.
+There are three sub-datasets corresponding to the mentioned three scenarios.
 Please use "md5sum" for each sub-dataset and compare the MD5 with our provided "checksums.txt" to see if each sub-dataset is downloaded correctly._

 ## Codes
 Three blender files are provided for rendering depth + surface normals, semantics and edges, respectively.
 Those files include python scripting and settings of composition nodes.